-Under the adopted management compensation plan, annual evaluations will take place in June of each year with any compensation adjustments effective July 1 of that year.
+Under the adopted management compensation plan, annual performance conversations will take place in June of each year with any compensation adjustments effective July 1 of that year.
 Compensation adjustments consisting of raises or promotions will then be applied to employees by the first full payroll in July.
 The salary ranges will be adjusted by 3% each year.

-• Individual Performance Goals - Achievement of individual performance goals are under the direct control of employees and superior performance should be recognized.
+- Individual Performance Goals Achievement of individual performance goals are under the direct control of employees and superior performance should be recognized.
 In this category, an increase of up to three percent of salary will be granted based on the achievement of individual annual goals.
-These performance goals are determined between the employee and their supervisor prior to the beginning of the fiscal year and approved by the Executive Director every June.

-- Developmental Program It is anticipated that some employees will be hired at the lower end of their pay range.
+These performance goals are determined between the employee and their supervisor prior to the beginning of the fiscal year and approved by the Executive Director every June. - Developmental Program It is anticipated that some employees will be hired at the lower end of their pay range.
 As they perform their jobs and enhance their skill set, they will be become more valuable to the organization and their compensation should reflect this added value.
 Accordingly, developmental compensation increases will be granted as follows: An employee in the lowest quarter of the salary range will receive a three percent increase; an employee in the second lowest quarter of the salary range will receive a two percent increase; an employee in the second highest quarter of the salary range will receive a one percent increase; and an employee in the highest quarter of the salary range will receive no increase.
-To qualify for a developmental increase an employee must receive a satisfactory rating overall on their annual evaluation. - Educational Advancement Foothill Transit places great emphasis on the achievement of advanced education.
+To qualify for a developmental increase an employee must receive a satisfactory rating overall on their annual evaluation. - The compensation adjustments dependent upon the individual performance goals and the developmental program have been suspended during FY2021 due to the uncertain financial future resulting from the Covid-19 Pandemic. - Educational Advancement Foothill Transit places great emphasis on the achievement of advanced education.
 This commitment is reflected in the education reimbursement program.
 Employees who earn advanced degrees bring additional skills to the organization.
 In recognition of these additional skills, a one-time increase in base compensation of five percent shall be granted upon achievement of a bachelor's degree, master's degree or doctoral degree in a field of study that is relevant to the mission of Foothill Transit.